uBizzy/koseven/system/guide/ko7/tutorials/hello-world.md

 ## Bare bones

-First off we have to make a controller that KO7 can use to handle a request.
+First off we have to make a controller that Koseven can use to handle a request.

 Create the file `application/classes/Controller/Hello.php` in your application folder and fill it out like so: